-Temperatures should be maintained for the duration of the contract from application to cure and provision should be made for 24 hour surveillance of equipment by the contractor/shipyard.
+Temperatures should be maintained for the duration of the contract from application to cure and provision should be made for 24 hour surveillance of equipment.

 5.6 LIGHTING

 Lighting during blasting and painting must be electrically safe and provide suitable illumination for all work.
 As a guide, lighting may be considered suitable if this text can be read at a distance of 30 centimetres (12 inches) from the eye.